vishweshbankwar/DiagnosticSource6Preview_Activity/README.md

 # DiagnosticSource6Preview_Activity

-Latest preview version 6 of System.Diagnostic.DiagnosticSource has a functionality change when trying to create activity by passing invalid W3CId for parent.
+Latest preview version 6 of System.Diagnostic.DiagnosticSource has a functionality change when trying to create activity by passing invalid W3C Id for parent.

 **Expected Behavior**: